indigooooooo/resourcetrackerstable/README.md

 Future fixes:

-Nothing needs to be "fixed" right now, however I would like to eventually add the option to monitor more than one process at a time.
+Nothing needs to be "fixed" right now, however I would like to eventually add the option to monitor more than one process at a time, aswell as making the fixed 5 second log timer, a customizable time.

 Dependencies explained: